-get a doctor's note for sick pay
+get signed off as fit for work sick pay

 Katrin Straub